 Autism and ODD: What You Need To KnowC.
 Dixon

 Kids act out.
-It’s part of the learning process.
+It’s part of growing up.
 They need to learn what their limits are, how to appropriately channel their emotions, how to interact with others, and how to handle not getting what they want all the time.
 Tell some toddlers “No,” and you may get sweet acquiescence and understanding (we can dream, right?) — or you may get a tantrum, a smack, or a fountain of tears.

 But when your child is older — in preschool or elementary school — and they regularly seem to struggle with authority, or they’re constantly angry if they don’t get their way, there may be an underlying issue at hand.
 If their behavior seems extreme and lasts for a period of at least six months, they may have Oppositional Defiance Disorder (ODD).